sumitmalik51/purviewlab/modules/module01.md

     > **Did you know?**
     >
-    > Azure Purview has a set of predefined data plane roles that can be used to control who can access what.
+    > Microsoft Purview has a set of predefined data plane roles that can be used to control who can access what.
     >
-    > For more information, check out [Access control in Azure Purview](https://docs.microsoft.com/en-us/azure/purview/catalog-permissions).
+    > For more information, check out [Access control in Microsoft Purview](https://docs.microsoft.com/en-us/azure/purview/catalog-permissions).

     | Role  | Collections | Catalog | Sources/Scans | Description |
     | --- | --- | --- | --- | --- |